serai-dex/patch-polkadot-sdk/patches/README.md

 - `fixes`: Bug fixes.

-- `metadata`: Removes `scale_info::TypeInfo` and metadata from the Serai protocol, which isn't intended to be a parachain dynamically connected to.
-We have a specific, bespoke API requiring interfaces be tailored to us.
-The metadata would be at best irrelevant and a waste of space, yet practically would be incorrect and not only unhelpful, yet harmful.

 - `opinions`: Tweaks to behavior per Serai's opinions.

-- `optional_polkavm`: Makes `polkavm` (and related crates) optional dependencies.
-This prevents the tree from including it, when it's experimental code not recommended for use at this time.
-Overtime, `polkavm` will become Serai's preferred backend however (due to being premised on RISC-V, not WASM, and having a much smaller tree than `wasmtime`).

-- `optional_litep2p`: Makes `litep2p` an optional dependency.
-This is strongly opinionated as `litep2p` is the _recommended_ network backend and will become the only backend with a maintenance guarantee.
-Serai prefers it to be optional as Serai independently uses `libp2p`, and prefers solely having `libp2p` in-tree at this time.

 - `removals`: Patch to remove references to removed crates/functionality.